Finding the boundary: Using galaxy membership to inform galaxy cluster extent through machine learning: Results

 Figure~\ref{fig:conver-sixprop} shows the median transition radii for a single mass bin $10^{14.0} \le M_{200,\mathrm{mean}}/M_\odot < 10^{14.5}$, plotted as a function of the incremental upper distance threshold for field galaxies.
 Each column denotes a different radii definition used for labelling ($r/R_{sp}$, $r/R_{200,\rm mean}$, and $r/R_{200, \rm crit}$ respectively).
 The same trend is observed across the other mass bins.
 The top row represents models trained using the six primary properties, and the bottom uses all fifteen properties.
 Even when the threshold increases more than five times, the shifts in the inferred radius never exceed the width of the 16–84\% bands—typically $\Delta (r/R_{200m})\lesssim0.5$.
 This demonstrates that our model’s prediction of the transition region is not an artifact of a particular distance-based label threshold: once a split of cluster-like and field-like galaxies are established through the labelled sets, the transition region becomes a persistent identity.
 Although models labelled using all three radii definitions exhibit convergence behaviour, the $R_{sp}$-based models have the most stable trend, while successfully demonstrating the expected intrinsic scattering.
 Finally, the same convergence behaviour is observed across different feature subsets (e.g.\ six‐property, all‐property, gas‐only, stellar‐only, and dynamics only).
+These feature combinations are added to test whether different property combinations exhibit changes at different locations.